Ayushkhaneda/Data-science-assignment-/README.md

 # Data-science-assignment-
-This assignment of data science in btech cse second year 4th semester
+This is the assignment of data science btech cse second year 4th semester